franks42/clj.security.message-digest/README.md

 A functional clojure library for the creation of secure hashes, i.e. message digests, thru one-way functions like MD5, SHA-1, SHA-256, SHA-512, etc.

+(not sure about the practicality  - more an exercise in interface design...)

-** Introduction
+## Introduction

-Under the covers, this library uses the java.security.MessageDigest library.
+Under the covers, this library uses the "java.security.MessageDigest" library.
 However, instead of using the Java methods directly, a more clojuresque and functional abstraction is layered on top of the native mutable objects and state-changing methods.

-The clj.security.message-digest library works with immutable message-digest objects with pure functional update and digest functions.
+The "clj.security.message-digest" library works with immutable "message-digest" objects with pure functional "update" and "digest" functions.

-as the message-digest object, which holds the accumulated digest state, is immutable.
+As the message-digest object, which holds the accumulated digest state, is immutable.
 The "message-digest" factory function creates a new message-digest object, and is passed the digest-algorithm to use for the hashing as well as the charset/utf-encoding to use for strings.
 The "update" function returns a new updated